 You can’t script for the relatively complex questions that agents often answer.
-Instead, call centers need to empower agents through more nimble, distributed, self-paced learning tools.
+Instead, contact centers need to empower agents through more nimble, distributed, self-paced learning tools.

-Agents should also be enabled to collaborate with colleagues for skill building and to answer questions as needed.
-Call centers where agents were not only are allowed to get help, but meaningfully supported to collaborate in a “network judgment environment”, performed 50 percent better than the average call center, according to a study published this year in Harvard Business Review.
+Agents should also be enabled to collaborate with colleagues for skill building and to answer questions as needed. contact centers where agents were not only are allowed to get help, but meaningfully supported to collaborate in a “network judgment environment”, performed 50 percent better than the average contact center, according to a study published this year in Harvard Business Review.

 However, only 12 percent of agents surveyed reported working in a network judgment environment.
 Fifty-two percent of agents reported working in an “adherence” climate in which agents strictly follow policies and 35 percent work in an “individual judgment” climate, where the policy is to rely on your own judgment.